ormesino/tcc-test-partitioning/DECISIONS.md

 projects x workers x algorithms x repetitions
 ```

 Each tuple is treated independently.
+In run mode, one logical repetition may be
+attempted up to three times when execution fails.
+Failed attempts are logged but
+are not statistical samples; only a successful attempt is retained.
+If the third
+attempt also fails, the logical repetition is preserved as failed, excluded from
+aggregates, and the campaign exits unsuccessfully after writing diagnostics.

 The driver writes:

 - `config.json`, a copy of the resolved configuration;
 - `results.json`, the full structured report;